Hodgkins and Skubic House: Hodgkins and Skubic

 In the 1930s Jean Louise Hodgkins attended University of California, Los Angeles and graduated in 1936 with a Bachelor of Physical Education.
-She received a Doctorate degree in Education from Columbia University.
+She received a Doctorate degree in education from Columbia University.
 In the late 1930s Hodgkins was teacher of Physical Education at Horace Mann School, Teachers College Schools, and Columbia University.
 In 1938 she was an instructor at University of California, Los Angeles.
-During World War II Hodgkins served as a Lt.
-Comdr. in the U.S. Navy.
+During World War II Hodgkins served as a lieutenant commander in the U.S. Navy.

 In 1946 Hodgkins became professor of ergonomics and Skubic of physical education, both of them at the University of California, Santa Barbara.
 In the 1960s they co-wrote articles on health and physical education such as Relative Strenuousness of Selected Sports as Performed by Women, Anticipatory, exercise, and recovery heart rates of girls as affected by four running events and Cardiac Response to Participation in Selected Individual and Dual Sports as Determined by Telemetry.
 In the 1970s Skubic taught an Ergonomics course for children with hearing disabilities.

 According to an article published by the Daily Nexus in 2003, "both played major roles in the development of women’s athletics and ability to participate in recreational activities on American campuses during the 1970s.
 Prior to their arrival, the words “female” and “athlete” were not mentioned in the same sentence."